Nishal3/airbnb-warehousing/README.md

 ### 3.1 Creating a Default Workgroup

 1. Go to AWS Redshift, click the hamburger menu, and then "Redshift Serverless"
-2. On clicking, it will take you to the workgroup creation page, click "Customize Settings"
+2. It should take you to the workgroup creation page.
+Now that you are on the workgroup creation page, click "Customize Settings"
 3. Leave everything other than "Admin user name" and "Admin password" as default
-4. Assign a admin username or leave it as the default
+4. Assign an admin username or leave it as the default
 5. Click "Manually add the admin password" and type in a secure password or click "Generate a password".
 Be sure to save the password elsewhere!
-6. Click "Save configuration", and that's our workgroup created
+6. Click "Save configuration".

+**We have gotten our Redshift Serverless workgroup done and dusted**

 The workgroups page should now look like this:
 ![ Redshift_workgroup_screen ]

 ### 3.2 Creating Database and Tables for Transformed Data

-**Ideally we create a Redshfit user in IAM and restrict permissions to only those being used.
+**Ideally, we create a Redshift user in IAM and restrict permissions to only those used.
 For learning/dev purposes, we can skip this step**

 1. Get into the query editor by clicking "Query editor v2" on the left menu
-2. Create the database by clicking the "Create" which has a plus and click "Database"
+2. Create the database by clicking "Create", which has a plus, and click "Database"
-3. Paste this in as the name: "transformed_columbus_oh_listings_data", or name it yourself, be sure to remember the DB name and apply it where the given name is used!
+3. Paste this in as the database name: "transformed_columbus_oh_listings_data", or name it yourself.
+Remember the DB name and apply it where the name given gets used: the script!
 4. For "Users and groups", have the database user be "admin", then click "Create database"
-5. In the query editor, click the second dropdown, it should have "dev" on it, and select the database we just created
+5. In the query editor, click the second dropdown.
+It should have "dev" on it, and select the database we just created
 6. Create the tables by pasting in the SQL Script from the `table_creation.sql` file, and click "Run"

-Now if you open up the folder "transformed_columbus_oh_listings_data/public/Tables/" you should see the newly created tables.
-Here's what it should look like:
+If you open the folder now, the "transformed_columbus_oh_listings_data/public/Tables/" folder, you should see the newly created tables.
+Here is what it should look like:
 ![ Redshift_table_creation ]

 ### 3.3 Creating a Redshift Temporary Directory (S3 Bucket)

-To load data into Redshift, we need to initialize a S3 bucket so Redshift can use it as a temporary directory.
+To load data into Redshift, we need to initialize an S3 bucket so Redshift can use it as a temporary directory.

 **YOU NEED TO CHANGE THE `REDSHIFT_TEMP_DIR` VARIABLE TO REFLECT YOUR S3 BUCKET IN THE `listing_glue_transform.py` FILE**

 1. Go to the S3 console
-2. Click "Create bucket" and give the bucket a unique name that contains "redshift" in it.
-Usually your name makes it unique, example: "nishal-airbnb-transformed-temp-redshift-data"
+2. Click "Create bucket" and give the bucket a unique name containing "redshift".
+Usually, your name makes it unique, for example: "nishal-airbnb-transformed-temp-redshift-data"
 3. Leave everything default and hit "Create bucket"
-4. Inside the bucket, create a folder names "temp" by entering the bucket and clicking "Create folder"
+4. Inside the bucket, create a folder named "temp" by entering the bucket and clicking "Create folder"
 5. Change the `REDSHIFT_TEMP_DIR` variable in the `listings_glue_transform.py` file in the `listings_transformations/glue_script/` directory

-This is what it should look like inside the bucket:
+Here is what it should look like inside the bucket:
 ![ S3_Redshift_temp_folder ]

 Great!
-Now we've set up Redshift for the incoming data!
+Now, we have set up Redshift for the incoming data!

-## ETL Using AWS Glue and Querying Loaded Data in Redshift's Query Editor
+## ETL Using AWS Glue and Querying Loaded Data in the Redshift Serverless Query Editor

-This marks the start of set-up and usage of AWS Glue to extract, transform, and load the data stored in the RDS instance.
+From here on, we go into the setup and usage of AWS Glue to extract, transform, and load the data stored in the RDS instance.
 We will also query our transformed data in Redshift using its query editor.

 ## 4 Creating a Connector to the RDS Instance and Redshift Serverless

 ### 4.1 Creating an IAM Role for Glue to Access RDS and Redshift

 **The roles chosen here are not meant for production.
 Create your own more granular IAM roles for those.
-Here, we're just using default policies to make the role.**
+Here, we will use the default policies to make the role.**

 1. Search IAM in the AWS console, and click "Roles" in the left menu
 2. Click "Create role" and select "AWS service"